Qui Tam Lawsuit Defense Attorneys

 Strategic Defense at All Stages of Federal Whistleblower Litigation

 There are several stages involved in the qui tam litigation process; and, when facing a whistleblower claim, it is essential to tailor your defense to each individual stage.
-In our practice, our attorneys work as a team to pursue favorable outcomes at each stage in light of the unique legal, factual, and procedural aspects involved:
+In our practice, our Qui Tam lawsuit defense team will work to pursue favorable outcomes at each stage in light of the unique legal, factual, and procedural aspects involved:

 1. The Whistleblower Complaint